Greensboro Community Non-profit Organizations

 ST. MICHAEL’S CATHOLIC CHURCH has services on Sundays at 11:00.
 Check for time of services during deer season.
 Greensboro Bend, VT 05842.

-UNITED METHODIST CHURCH, 827 Main Street, Greensboro Bend, VT 05842.
-Services on Sundays at 10:00 AM.
+UNITED METHODIST CHURCH has services on Sundays at 10:00.
+827 Main Street, Greensboro Bend, VT 05842.

 VERMONT FARM FUND provides quick turnaround funding to farms and food producers throughout the state who might not have qualified for conventional money.
 Inspired by the outpouring of support Pete’s Greens received after the farm’s barn burned to the ground in January 2012, the VFF is a true revolving loan fund – as the community of recipients pays back their loans, funds are replenished for the next cycle of borrowers.
 Vermont Farm Fund c/o Center for an Agricultural Economy, P.O.
 Box 422140, Junction Road, Hardwick, VT 05843 http://www.vermontfarmfund.org/